 CAMMESA was originally designated by law to broker the supply and demand of power, arbitrating between spot prices paid to power generators and seasonal tariffs paid by distributors, with the balancing contribution of a self-adjusted but now extinct (because of the tariffs freeze) compensation fund.
 CAMMESA receives subsidies and imported gas from the government for supply to thermoelectric generators so that the latter are able to meet demand.
-This role of CAMMESA is further strengthened by making it the purchaser agent of renewable energy long-term contracts under the Renovar plan, for new gas-fired power projects called in the second quarter of 2016, and as the counterpart for the new integrated projects it has invited interested parties to present.
-All these programmes make CAMMESA the monopolistic purchase agent that will have to pass through such energy acquisition costs to distributors and large customers, in a still-undefined energy matrix that instead should have to respect open market practices to find the economic equilibrium of aggregate supply and demand.
+This role of CAMMESA is further strengthened by making it the purchaser agent of long-term renewable energy contracts under the Renovar plan, for new gas-fired power projects voiced the second quarter of 2016 and beyond, and as the counterpart for the new integrated projects it has invited interested parties to present.
+All these programmes make CAMMESA the monopolistic purchase agent that will have to pass such energy acquisition costs to distributors and large customers, in an as-yet undefined energy matrix that will instead have to respect open market practices to gain the economic equilibrium of aggregate supply and demand.

-The regulations that have accumulated over the years are now being changed in order to eliminate the burden of energy-related price distortions.
-This should, however, provide a new opportunity to develop state-of-the-art, standard-term agreements for both gas and power supply, as the reconstruction of the energy balance will require open-season bidding for firms to supply long-term commitments at posted prices in order to obtain investments to cover the current gap (which until now has been filled by imported natural gas supplied at a loss by the government) and restrictions on gas and power demand.
-Such term contracts system should supply the aggregate demand of distributors, and additionally should be used for medium-term contracts supply to large customers, eventually traded in a term contracts trade market.
+The regulations that have accumulated over the years are now being changed to eliminate the burden of energy-related price distortions.
+This should, however, provide a new opportunity to develop state-of-the-art, standard-term agreements for both gas and power supply, as the reconstruction of the energy balance will require openseason bidding for firms to supply long-term commitments at posted prices in order to obtain investments to cover the current gap (which until now has been filled by imported natural gas supplied at a loss by the government) and restrictions on gas and power demand.
+Such term contracts system should supply the aggregate demand of distributors, and additionally should be used for medium-term contract supply to large customers, eventually traded in a term contract trade market.

 Natural gas shipping agreements and power supply transmission agreements are of a more standard nature, though open access should be ensured to enable the grid's future expansion.
 This expansion will give new opportunities to sign contracts with third parties to make enhancements and ancillary extensions in order to optimise the current network of pipelines, gas distribution and power transmission.
-As seen in the answer to question 1, the until-now open question on markets to be mainly driven by term contracts, in both gas and power, is being analysed, but both the transition path and the final legal framework are pending.
-As for pipelines to be built for shipment of shale hydrocarbons, Decree 589/17 has extended the exclusionary rule of pipelines built by hydrocarbons concession holders (freeing them from the regulated framework of the gas pipelines licensees), to agreements to be reached by groups of producers with the gas transportation licences for the expansion of the pipelines network at freely agreed prices and economic arrangements between them.
+As seen in question 1, the to-date open question on markets to be mainly driven by term contracts, in both gas and power, is being analysed, but both the transition path and the final legal framework are pending.
+As for pipelines to be built for shipment of shale hydrocarbons, Decree 589/17 has extended the exclusionary rule of pipelines built by hydrocarbons concession holders (freeing them from the regulated framework of the gas pipelines licensees), to agreements to be reached by groups of producers with gas transportation licences for the expansion of the pipelines network at freely agreed prices and economic arrangements between them.